Designing Decision Support Systems Using Counterfactual Prediction Sets: Prediction Sets through a Causal Lens

-where the probability is over the uncertainty on the expert'{}s individual characteristics and the data generating process.
-Moreover, we further hypothesize that, if the above assumption holds, the following natural counterfactual monotonicity assumption may also hold:\footnote{Since our counterfactual monotonicity assumption lies within level three in the ``ladder of causation''~\cite{pearl2009causal}, we cannot validate it using observational nor interventional experiments.
-However, the good practical performance of our counterfactual successive elimination algorithm (Algorithm~\ref{alg:counterfactual-successive-elimination}) suggests that it may hold in practice.} \begin{assumption}[Counterfactual monotonicity] The experts' predictions sa\-tis\-fy counterfactual mo\-no\-to\-ni\-ci\-ty if and only if, for any $x \in \Xcal$ and any $\Ccal_{\alpha}$ and $\Ccal_{\alpha'}$ such that $Y \in \Ccal_{\alpha}(x) \subseteq \Ccal_{\alpha'}(x)$, it holds that $\II\{ f_{\hat Y}(u, v, \Ccal_{\alpha}(x)) = Y \} \geq \II\{ f_{\hat Y}(u, v, \Ccal_{\alpha'}(x)) = Y \}$ for any $u \sim P^{\Mcal}(U)$ and $v \sim P^{\Mcal}(V \given X = x)$. \end{assumption} The above assumption directly implies that, for any sample with feature vector $x$ and any $\Ccal_{\alpha}$ and $\Ccal_{\alpha'}$ such that $Y \in \Ccal_{\alpha}(x) \subseteq \Ccal_{\alpha'}(x)$, if we observe that an expert has succeeded at predicting the ground truth label $Y$ using $\Ccal_{\alpha'}$, she would have also succeeded had she used $\Ccal_{\alpha}$ and, conversely, if she has failed at predicting $Y$ using $\Ccal_{\alpha}$, she would have also failed had she used $\Ccal_{\alpha'}$, while holding ``everything else fixed''.
+where the probability is over the uncertainty on the expert'{}s individual characteristics and the data generating process. \end{assumption} Moreover, motivated by the aforementioned empirical stu\-dies, we further hypothesize that the following natural counterfactual monotonicity assumption, which is a suffi\-cient condition for interventional monotonicity, may also hold: \begin{assumption}[Counterfactual monotonicity] The experts' predictions sa\-tis\-fy counterfactual mo\-no\-to\-ni\-ci\-ty if and only if, for any $x \in \Xcal$ and any $\Ccal_{\alpha}$ and $\Ccal_{\alpha'}$ such that $Y \in \Ccal_{\alpha}(x) \subseteq \Ccal_{\alpha'}(x)$, it holds that

+for any $u \sim P^{\Mcal}(U)$ and $v \sim P^{\Mcal}(V \given X = x)$. \end{assumption} The above assumption is a sufficient condition for interventional monotonicity since we can obtain the interventional monotonicity inequality given by Eq.~\ref{asm:success-probability-monotonicity}, by taking the expectation in both sides of the counterfactual monotonicity inequality, \ie, $\II\{ f_{\hat Y}(u, v, \Ccal_{\alpha}(x)) = Y \} \geq \II\{ f_{\hat Y}(u, v, \Ccal_{\alpha'}(x)) = Y \}$ over $u, v$.
+Further, the counterfactual monotonicity assumption directly implies that, for any sample with feature vector $x$ and any $\Ccal_{\alpha}$ and $\Ccal_{\alpha'}$ such that $Y \in \Ccal_{\alpha}(x) \subseteq \Ccal_{\alpha'}(x)$, if we observe that an expert has succeeded at predicting the ground truth label $Y$ using $\Ccal_{\alpha'}$, she would have also succeeded had she used $\Ccal_{\alpha}$ and, conversely, if she has failed at predicting $Y$ using $\Ccal_{\alpha}$, she would have also failed had she used $\Ccal_{\alpha'}$, while holding ``everything else fixed''.
 In other words, under the counterfactual monotonicity assumption, the counterfactual dynamics of the expert under certain alternative prediction sets are identifiable and purely deterministic.
-In what follows, we will leverage this assumption to develop a very efficient online algorithm to find the optimal conformal predictor among those using a given calibration set $\Dcal_{\text{cal}}$, \ie, $\alpha^{*} = \argmax_{\alpha} \EE_{X,Y,\hat{Y}_{\Ccal_\alpha}}[\II\{\hat{Y}_{\Ccal_{\alpha}} = Y\}]$.
+However, note that this does not prevent the factual dynamics of the expert from being stochastic and fallible, as extensively argued in psychology and behavior literature~\citep{kahneman1973psychology, tversky1981framing, kahneman1984choices, loewenstein1992anomalies, loewenstein2003role}.